Probing the initial longitudinal density profile and electromagnetic field in ultrarelativistic heavy-ion collisions with heavy quarks: Spacetime evolution of the QGP and the electromagnetic field

 This modeling of the electromagnetic field is expected to be applicable when $\eta_s$ and the transverse coordinate ($\sqrt{x^{2}+y^{2}}$) are not large.
 Otherwise, one needs to solve the full Maxwell equations with complex boundary conditions~\cite{Sun:2021joa}.

 Shown in Fig.~\ref{f1:EBfield} are the time evolution of $eE_{x}$ and $eB_{y}$, compared between our two model setups, in 10-80\% (impact parameter $b=8.54$~fm) Au+Au collisions at $\snn=200$~GeV and 10-40\% ($b=7.65$~fm) Pb+Pb collisions at $\snn=5.02$~TeV.
-Results are shown for the position at $\textbf{x}_{\perp} = (0,0)$ and $\eta_{s}$ = 1.0.
-One observes that for $t> 1 $~fm/c, the magnitude of $eB_{y}$ is larger than $eE_{x}$ in setup-2, but almost indistinguishable in setup-1.
+Results are shown for the position at $(x,y) = (0,0)$ and $\eta_{s}$ = 1.0.
+One observes that for $t> 1 $~fm/$c$, the magnitude of $eB_{y}$ is larger than $eE_{x}$ in setup-2, but almost indistinguishable in setup-1.
 This will affect the direction of the deflection of charged particles and in the end the sign of the heavy flavor $v_1$.
-In addition, the maximum value of $eB_{y}$ in setup-1 is approximately 30 times smaller than that in setup-2 (vacuum value) in 5.02~ATeV Pb+Pb collisions, while 2 times smaller than the value in 200~AGeV Au+Au collisions.
+In addition, the maximum value of $eB_{y}$ in setup-1 is approximately 30 times smaller than that in setup-2 (vacuum value) in 5.02~ATeV Pb+Pb collisions, while 2 times smaller in 200~AGeV Au+Au collisions.
+For numerical simulations of heavy quarks, the grid range of the electromagnetic field will be assigned as 0.2~fm/$c< \tau < 10.2$~fm/$c$, $0 < x_\mathrm{T} <10.2$~fm, $0 < \phi < 2\pi$ and $-4.0 < \eta_{s} < 4.0$ in this work, with $x_\mathrm{T}$ and $\phi$ being the radius and azimuthal angle in the transverse plane.